NickBarty/CP-2406-HomeSimulation-Assignment/README.md

 # Home Automation Simulator
 This is the CP2406 home automation simulator project codebase.

+**IMPORTANT:**
+This GUI is suited to screens of 1600px or more in width, smaller sizes should work but results may not be great
 # Task Plan
 1. (ON-GOING) Review project brief
 2. (DONE) Establish initial version of user stories